kulvind3r/RG351p-351ELEC-Optimizations/README.md

 In it's Pineapple Forest release 351 Elec's clock management code is being overridden by Retroarch's cpu power management.
 This causes the cpu clock to not go down even after the emulator's have been closed.

-Files provided here can be used to achieve these improved clock states.
+Files provided here can be used to achieve improved clock states.

 351 ELEC devs are now aware of this problem and will most likely fix this in their next release. ( I hope so, it may not be priority for them. )